 Succulents are some of the most affordable houseplants out there, with little upkeep required and the ability to survive shipping.
-Succulents Box offers more than 300 organic varieties of the low-maintenance plants, with six different subscription options and a slate of practical accessories, too—not to mention prices that are hard to beat.
+Succulents Box offers more than 300 varieties of these low-maintenance plants, with six different subscription options and a slate of practical accessories—not to mention prices that are hard to beat.

-Succulents Box subscriptions start at $5 per month, with discounts available to customers who prepay for three-, six-, or 12-month packages.
-Prepaid subscriptions also include a gift like a tote bag, puzzle, or planter with the first shipment.
-Choose from different quantities and combinations of succulents and air plants, and consider adding heating packs to your shipments if you live in a cold climate—they start at about $7.
+Succulents Box subscriptions start around $5 per month, with discounts available to customers who prepay for three-, six-, or 12-month packages.
+Prepaid subscriptions also include gifts like tote bags, puzzles, or planters with the first shipment.
+Choose from different quantities and combinations of succulents and air plants, and consider adding heating packs to your shipments if you live in a cold climate (which start at about $7).

-Why We Chose It: Knock!
-Knock! simplifies your front door decor with seasonal shipments of plants curated for your style and climate—and puts two plants in each shipment for optimum symmetry.
+Knock!
+Knock! simplifies your front door decor with seasonal shipments of plants curated for your style and climate—and it puts two plants in each shipment for optimum symmetry.

 Pots and planters sold separately

 Sometimes, the hardest part of gardening is getting started.
-Knock!
-Knock!, a company founded in 2019, helps you skip the stress of finding the right plants for your front door by curating a seasonal subscription box of plants, sending dual plants that fit the climate and light level in spring, summer, and fall.
+Founded in 2019, Knock!
+Knock! helps you skip the stress of finding the right plants for your front door by curating a seasonal subscription box of plants, sending dual plants that fit the climate and light level in spring, summer, and fall for your area.